matthewantonis-georgiancollege/SQL_COMP2003/Assignment_2/README.md

 ## Purpose:
 - This SQL project was an individual endeavor aimed at scripting solutions to address 11 objectives.
-- All bullet points will be answers to the question
+- Included:
+  - Text format or file (see attached .sql)
+  - Screenshot of the results in application
+  - Comments that I made regarding the questions or solution

 ## Notes:
-- Created in mySQL.
+- Created in mySQL Workbench.

 ### Assignment Due Date: June 1st, 2023
 ### Mark Received: 100%